Demand Delay of New Taxes on Tax-Exempt Organizations

 California Hospitals Ordered to Provide Greater Community Benefits

 California hospitals must satisfy charity care obligations by making payments to other charitable organizations, Attorney General Becerra announced earlier this month.
 The hospitals had requested “more flexibility” and reductions in their payment obligations because more people are covered under the Affordable Care Act (Obamacare) and therefore there is less need for charity care.
-As a result of the Attorney General’s decision, nonprofits and other medical service providers that serve low-income and homeless residents should receive more than $5.3 million in payments from the
+As a result of the Attorney General’s decision, nonprofits and other medical service providers that serve low-income and homeless residents should receive more than $5.3 million in payments

 Recognizing Public Servants Excellence in Government and Nonprofits